 Next, look to EQ and get your frequency distribution just right.
 In indie rock, your guitars should be present in the mids and upper mids; cut out the lows, tweak the low mids a bit, and roll off a bit of the high frequencies if you need to.
 Your guitars should have some crunchiness in the upper mids, which in general is the exact opposite of synths in EDM (where you often cut out the mids, dial down the upper mid harshness, and boost the high end).
 The vocals should rest smoothly across the frequency range; be prepared to EQ the guitars based on the vocals, because one of the priorities of mixing is to make the vocals clear.
 When in doubt, boost the 4kHz range a bit in the vocals and lower it in the other instruments (that’s where the shape of the words comes through).
 EQ out any ringing frequencies or unpleasantness in the drums.
 Lower any frequencies in the bass that obscure the other instruments, and focus its energy in the lows and low mids.

-Lastly, compression (refer to our article How to Mix a Beat, and read “How much compression to add”): punch up the transients in the drums and make sure they cut through.
+Take your time for the important task of adding compression to your mix: punch up the transients in the drums and make sure they cut through.
 On the vocals, use it to make sure you can clearly hear every word and to smooth out sudden dips in volume (singers often change their distance from the microphone when they really get into it — this is great for capturing their energy, but you need to help them sound like they’re right in front of the mic the entire time!).
 Same deal with the bass — bass guitars tend to fluctuate in volume, and generally you don’t have to worry about over-compressing them.
 They form the foundation of the entire frequency spectrum, so make sure they sound solid, even if it means sucking out a little life to do it (the rest of your mix will thank you).
 You’ll want to compress your guitars too: let the chord chunking through, but you can apply brutal levels of reduction to the rest.
 Just be sure to time the release so that it opens back up before the next chunk!

 Indie rock is an incredibly diverse genre, tied together by a youthful, angsty vibe begging to be let loose.
 Be playful, and be sure not to get too trendy — remember, in a way this genre is a direct reaction to pop rock, so you’ll want to be a least a little rebellious when you’re writing and producing it!
 Keep your instrumentation small and tight, and don’t be afraid to add a healthy dose of distortion to … well, everything.